nodejs/nodejs.org/TRANSLATION.md

 | `dateFormat` | The date format.
 It must be a valid [moment.js format](https://momentjs.com/docs/#/displaying/format/) | `DD.MM.YYYY` |
 | `hrefLang`   | The language code in [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format         | `fr`         |
 | `enabled`    | If the language is enabled or not                                                                      | `true`       |

-Please also add the new locale file to the locales folder `/i18n/locales`.

 ## Adding new Translation Keys